Postpartum Facility vs. Home Care — Which Is Better?

 Handling Special Situations

-- Home: at your own pace, in a comfortable position
+- C-Section Recovery: at your own pace, in a comfortable position

 Flexibility